petrvanblokland/DesignDesignSpace/DDS-home.md

 box = box.newInfo()
 ~~~

 This workshop offers two weeks of writing scripts that support your type design process.
 Many time consuming tasks can be automated.
-Even a script of 10 lines, that costs 2 days to script is profitable if is saved 2 weeks of repeatative work.
+Even a script of 10 lines, that costs 2 days to script is profitable if it saves 2 weeks of repeatative work.

 * Learn to use the supplied example scripts;
 * Analyse your current way of working.
 Which parts of that could be automated?
-* Write the some scripts for those tasks by adapting the example scripts;
+* Write some scripts for those tasks by adapting the example scripts;
-* Learn to generalize to code to be useful for future projects.
+* Learn to generalize code to be useful for future projects.

 Completion of the workshops [Coding simple scripted tools](#simple-scripted-tools) and [Basic coding in Python #1](#coding-in-python1) is recommended.